-The equation of Jews with "savages" was associated with a division into "good" past Jews and "bad" present Jews.72 In the eighteenth century, the colonized were located not only in other places, but also in other eras.
-Thus, at the end of the nineteenth century, German colonialists such as Carl Peters, Karl Mauch, and Leo Frobenius were able to use the idea of the "noble Jew" of the past to valorize certain indigenous groups (who were to be won as allies), and at the same time to propagate the antisemitic version of the "dirty, money-greedy Jew" of the present.
+The equation of Jews with 'savages' was associated with a division into 'good' past Jews and 'bad' present Jews.
+In the eighteenth century, the colonized were located not only in other places but also in other eras.
+Thus, at the end of the nineteenth century, German colonialists such as Carl Peters, Karl Mauch and Leo Frobenius were able to use the idea of the 'noble Jew' of the past to valorize certain indigenous groups (who were to be won as allies), and at the same time to propagate the antisemitic version of the 'dirty, money-greedy Jew' of the present.
 Carl Peters wrote the following about a people group adjacent to Rhodesia:

 How absolutely Jewish is the type of this people!
 They have faces cut exactly like those of ancient Jews who live around Eden.
-And the way they wear their hair, the curls behind the ears, and the beard drawn out in single curls, gives them the appearance of Aden-or of Polish-Jews of the good old type.73
+And the way they wear their hair, the curls behind the ears, and the beard drawn out in single curls, gives them the appearance of Aden - or of Polish - Jews of the good old type.

-The description of Jews as "noble savages" from a submerged, historic age correlated with the trend toward the valorization of "young nations" and a "cult of the primitive" within Europe.74 Whereas the philosopher David Hume had placed the Barbarian Germanic tribes on the lowest level of the inner-European "racial hierarchy," following Christoph Meiner's publications, Germans could regard themselves as the "epitome of European civilization" precisely because of their "primitive" powers.75
+The description of Jews as 'noble savages' from a submerged, historic age correlated with the trend towards the valorization of 'young nations' and a 'cult of the primitive' within Europe.
+Whereas the philosopher David Hume had placed the Barbarian Germanic tribes on the lowest level of the inner-European 'racial hierarchy', following Christoph Meiner's publications, Germans could regard themselves as the 'epitome of European civilization' precisely because of their 'primitive' powers.

-Intersections Between Anti-Jewish and Anti-Muslim Discourses
+Intersections between anti-Jewish and anti-Muslim discourses